muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

-The backlash didn't happen because shitlibs failed making movies more cuck, or talking about more SJW concepts at schools.
-Doubling down on what didn't work made the fail even deeper, the art, political discourse suffered.
-Russiagate was some insane asylum stuff.
+The backlash didn't happen because of shitlibs failed making movies more cuck.
+Or failing to talk about SJW concepts at schools.
+Doubling down on what didn't work made the fail even deeper, the art, general discourse suffered.
+Remember Russiagate, it was some insane asylum stuff..
 These people have their heads so far up their ass they are chasing a tail they can't even see.

 ---